SISE-Web-Development-Environments/assignment2-hapyjamot/README.md

 Game in: https://sise-web-development-environments.github.io/assignment2-hapyjamot/

-### Haim Reyes 319510475
+#### Haim Reyes 319510475

-### Sapir Shamay 305649444
+#### Sapir Shamay 305649444

+- sometimes it may look like a ghost "disapears" but it is actually behind another ghost.

 ### :rocket: New Feature

-- sometimes it may look like a ghost "disapears" but it is actually behind another ghost.
-- the added features are:
 - A static pill that worth an extra life (a red pill with a white center) the pill will be placed in a random cell
 - A moving pill the worth 50 points (a white pill with a red center) the moving pill moves in random directions and will block monsters (fortunatly for the player)
 - music:
   - "All Star (from Shrek) [8 Bit Cover Tribute to Smash Mouth] - 8 Bit Universe" https://www.youtube.com/watch?v=QuaTAcT-nWQ